sachin-earwal/delta-demo/README.md

 # delta-demo
-this is a Demo for git hub class.
+this is a Demo for git hub class..